Advice and tips

 - Be alert and walk purposefully.
 Confidence deters attackers.

-- Use the following recommended walking routes on campus at night:
+- Use the recommended walking routes on campus at night - Safe walk map

 - Avoid lonely or gloomy places, walk with friends or stay with a crowd.